euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/PublicMaven/WorkspaceONE_Android_PublicMavenNote.md

 Skip the **Task: Obtain software development kit** instructions.

-You should still download and review the
-[VMware Workspace ONE SDK License Agreement](https://developer.vmware.com/docs/12215/VMwareWorkspaceONESDKLicenseAgreement.pdf).
-If you don't accept the terms, stop here and don't integrate the SDK.
+## Downloads

+Omnissa provides this Software Development Kit (the “Software”) to you subject to the following terms and conditions.
+By downloading, installing, or using the Software, you agree to be bound by the terms of [SDK License Agreement](https://static.omnissa.com/sites/default/files/omnissa-sdk-agreement.pdf).
+If you disagree with any of the terms, then do not use the Software.

+For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).

 ## Base Integration Guide Changes
 Follow these changed instructions instead of those in the Base Integration